VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Strategy

-- Saute & Skewers..... is currently a simple fun interactive website.
-It allows simple usage to provide a fun factor for idea gathering.
-It features the 3 core languages of web development HTML, CSS and Javascript and Google Maps JS API as a prime feature.
+- Saute & Skewers is a functional website.
+It allows simple usage to provide a great way to add and share content.

+- It features the 3 core languages of web development HTML, CSS and Javascript, as well as Python, Flask and connects to a MongoDB in order to do this.

-- There is a clear brand and a company philosophy of "xxxxxxxxxxxxxxxxxx" whilst incorporating this the fun factor was required to be a major part of the content.
+- There is a clear brand that draws users and entices interactions.

+- Users who discover Saute & Skewers, easily grasps its concept - how it works and what it's output is.

-- Saute & Skewers..... has the potential of not only being a xxxxxxxxxxxxxxxxxxxxxxxxxxx for current users, it potentially has the power to become a thriving business site.
-By adding a few addtional features to the site and marketing it well, Saute & Skewers could be something with a decent ROI.
+- Saute & Skewers has the potential of not only being a content sharing site, it could potentially become a business site.
+Adding a few addtional features and marketing the site, Saute & Skewers could generate revenues.

-- During research there where many other sites that had the same concept .....................................
+- During research there where other sites found that had the same concept, although the Greek aspect was minimal.

 ### Scope

-- The site was developed with the intention of ................................
+- The site was developed with the intention of allowing users to build a database of their own recipes.

-- It was scoped to provide a .....................................
+- It was scoped to provide a registration page ...........................

 ### Structure

-- Saute & Skewers site structure was to hold pages that where relevant and required to enable users to ...................
+- Saute & Skewers site structure was created from the UX user stories - therefore holding pages that where required to enable users to sign up and add data.

-The site has X pages:
+The site has 4 pages:
+- All pages are designed identically with 3 sectons - a Navbar, content area and a footer.

-- the main Home page houses a Navbar, Hero Image and xxxx main sections and a footer.
+- the Home page houses a carousel of images and 'Welcome' text.
+- the Recipes page shows recipe content and images for all users.
-- the Register page ..............
+- the Register page has an enticing message, registration form with a button and a link to login if already registered.
-- the Login page .................
+- the Login page also holds 'Welcome back' text, a login form with a button and a link to register.
-- the Recipes page .....................

-- With a great brand design, traditional Greek color, images and text it is anticipated that the user would be ........................

 ### Skeleton

 Wireframes where created for all pages of the site.

 Desktop and Mobile wireframes were created to demonstrate the basic design and structure of the site and the required elements each page needed.

 All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).